biotope/biotope-element/docs/references.md

 References are basically objects that represent DOM elements in Javascript.
-It's like doing a `document.getElementById(…)` on an element that has an `id` attribute and storing the return value in a variable - and then everytime that element is rewritten, the variable pointing to it gets updated.
+It's like doing a `document.getElementById(…)` on an element that has an `id` attribute and storing the return value in a variable - and then every time that element is rewritten, the variable pointing to it gets updated.

 Usually, and due to how Javacript memory allocation and pointers work, a reference is usually an object that looks like this: